fpapado/ephemeral/docs/worklog.md

 - [ ] Export to Anki
 - [ ] Translation Helper
 - [ ] Large sync updates; markers?
+- [ ] Move other marker operations to toLeaflet
+  - Quite the effort atm, especially encoding everything manually
 - [X] Own CouchDB?
 - [ ] Bug in pouchdb-authentication? if only url is provided (no path after) then the xhr request goes to http://_users instead of http://dburl/_users